 Simply speaking, it’s an annuity provision that affects the value of your annuity during the surrender phase.
 It’s not a feature on all contracts.
 To understand it, we have to first understand the investments annuities typically hold.

-There are a lot of rules and regulations that govern insurance companies and the annuities they offer.
+There are a lot of rules and regulations governing insurance companies and the annuities they offer.
 Insurance companies are not lending institutions like banks.
 They have much higher reserve requirements and purchase investments accordingly.

 Insurance companies profit on spreads – the difference between what the debt pays them and what they offer to the consumer.
-If they are offering 4%, then we might expect the debt to be paying them 4.50%.
-The .50% is the spread that provides profit.
+If they are offering 5%, then we might expect the debt to be paying them 5.50%.
+The 50 basis points are the spread that provides profit.

 Bonds Will Increase And Decrease In Value